malcolmocean/gulp-rev-all/README.md

 You have a bunch of static assets (css, js, images) in `/public`, and a bunch of template files in `/views`.
 You want to modify the template files so they point to the revisioned static assets, but the public folder is the root of your server, so none of the absolute paths in your template files begin with `/public`, they're just `/img` or `/js` or whatever.

-By adding the option `stripRootPrefixes` (Array of RegExp), this fork converts an absolute path of `/public/img/icon.png` to `/img/icon.png` so it matches correctly.
+By adding the option `stripRootPrefixes: [/^\/?public/]` (Array of RegExp), this fork converts an absolute path of `/public/img/icon.png` to `/img/icon.png` so it matches correctly.

+Another tiny change: if you set `options.includeFilesInManifest: '*'`, then it'll include all files in the manifest regardless of extension.

 ## Install

-Add this line to your `package.json`, probably under `devDependencies` then run `npm install`:
+Add this line to your `package.json`, probably under `devDependencies`, then run `npm install`:

 ```
 "gulp-rev-all": "malcolmocean/gulp-rev-all"